madajaju/ailtire/docs/CLI/app/build.md

 ./deploy # deployment strategy for the application ./deploy/mserviceZ # mserviceZ micro-service ./deploy/mserviceY # mserviceY micro-service
-...
 ```
-This will generate the following micro-services container images when ailtire app buildEngine is called.
+This will generate the following micro-services container images when ailtire app build is called.
 * myapp-mypackage-mservice1
 * myapp-mypackage-mservice2
 * myapp-mypackage-mservice3